Skip to content

 JavaScript Variables

-• Each JavaScript execution requires compilation and interpretation
+Each JavaScript execution requires compilation and interpretation with limited caching.
+Limit JavaScript variables on performance-critical servers.

 Troubleshooting Performance Issues